zdravkov/kendo-docs/api/javascript/ui/treelist.md

 * base64: The base-64 encoded file content
 * fileName: The file name, as requested by the caller.

-The proxy should return the decoded file with set "Content-Disposition" header.
+The proxy should return the decoded file with the "Content-Disposition" header set to `attachment; filename="<fileName.pdf>"`.

 #### Example - set the server proxy URL